-72. (1) A person is guilty of a category 1 offence if that person-

-- (a) fails to comply with a notice issued in terms of section 47(1) or amended as 5 contemplated in section 47(4); - (b) contravenes or fails to comply with section 49(5) or (8); - (c) fails to comply with a directive issued in terms of section 69(1), (2) or (3); - (d) unlawfully commits any act or omission which causes or is likely to cause an adverse effect; 10 - (e) alters, fabricates or forges- - (i) any authorisation or other document issued or required for the lawful performance of any act in terms of this Act; - (ii) on any document any official logo, letterhead, stamp, hallmark or date stamp of the Department or CapeNature, or the signature of any person 15 in their capacity as an agent or employee of the Department or CapeNature; - (f) is in possession of any unlawfully altered or false document purporting to be an authorisation or an exemption issued under this Act, or attempts to pass off such a document as a valid authorisation or exemption issued under this Act; 20 - (g) obtains or applies for any authorisation or document in terms of this Act-(i) under a false name; or - (ii) while prohibited by an order of court from being the holder of such an authorisation or document; - (h) makes a false statement in any application made or document furnished in 25 terms of this Act; - (i) conceals, removes from any premises, destroys or disposes of anything that could serve as evidence related to an offence under this Act, to prevent it being seized or detected, including any specimen, book, register, document, electronic record, vehicle, machinery, implement, container, firearm, weapon, 30 explosive or poison; - (j) hinders or interferes with any official lawfully executing his or her mandate in terms of this Act or a device used lawfully by the official in executing his or her mandate; or - (k) falsely pretends to be a nature conservation officer, nature conservation 35 ranger, honorary nature conservation officer or an employee or agent of the Department or CapeNature. - (2) A person is guilty of a category 2 offence if that person- - (a) trespasses on land on which there is, or is likely to be, any wild animal while in possession of a weapon, poison, or any means whatsoever that could be 40 used to hunt, capture or kill wild animals; - (b) is found in possession of any specimen without proof of legal possession as contemplated in section 53; - (c) coerces any other person or allows any person to commit an act or omission in contravention of this Act; or 45 - (d) is the holder of an authorisation or exemption issued under this Act and- - (i) contravenes or fails to comply with a term or condition of that authorisation or exemption; - (ii) is not in possession of such an authorisation or exemption while performing an act that may only be performed while in possession of 50 such an authorisation or exemption; or - (iii) permits or allows any other person to do, or to omit to do, anything which is an offence in terms of subparagraph (i) or (ii). - (3) A person is guilty of a category 3 offence if that person- - (a) fails to comply with an instruction of a nature conservation officer, nature 55 conservation ranger or honorary nature conservation officer given in terms of this Act or when executing their powers in terms of this Act; - (b) fails to comply with subordinate legislation made in terms of this Act; - (c) when requested by a nature conservation officer, nature conservation ranger or honorary nature conservation officer in the execution of an investigation or 60 inspection to furnish information, furnishes false or misleading information; or
+Offences 72.
+(1) A person is guilty of a category 1 offence if that person- fails to comply with a notice issued in terms of section 47(1) or amended as contemplated in section 47(4); 5 (b) (c) (d) ( ) adverse effect; 10 (e) alters, fabricates or forges- (i) any authorisation or other document issued or required for the lawful performance of any act in terms of this Act; (ii) on any document any official logo, letterhead, stamp, hallmark or date stamp of the Department or CapeNature, or the signature of any person 15 in their capacity as an agent or employee of the Department or CapeNature; (f) is in possession of any unlawfully altered or false document purporting to be an authorisation or an exemption issued under this Act, or attempts to pass off such a document as a valid authorisation or exemption issued under this Act; 20 (g) 20 (8) (i) under a false name; or (ii) while prohibited by an order of court from being the holder of such an authorisation or document; (h) 7 11 25 () terms of this Act; (i) conceals, removes from any premises, destroys or disposes of anything that could serve as evidence related to an offence under this Act, to prevent it being seized or detected, including any specimen, book, register, document, electronic record, vehicle, machinery, implement, container, firearm, weapon, 30 explosive or poison; (j) hinders or interferes with any official lawfully executing his or her mandate in terms of this Act or a device used lawfully by the official in executing his or (1,) her mandate; or falsely pretends to be a nature conservation officer, nature conservation 35 (k) ranger, honorary nature conservation officer or an employee or agent of the 33 Department or CapeNature.
+(2) A p person is guilty of a category 2 offence if that person- (a) in possession of a weapon, poison, or any means whatsoever that could be 40 (10) used to hunt, capture or kill wild animals; (b) is found in possession of any specimen without proof of legal possession as contemplated in section 53; (c) coerces any other person or allows any person to commit an act or omission in contravention of this Act; or 45 (d) is the holder of an authorisation or exemption issued under this Act and- (i) contravenes or fails to comply with a term or condition of that authorisation or exemption; (ii) is not in possession of such an authorisation or exemption while performing an act that may only be performed while in possession of 50 such an authorisation or exemption; or (iii) permits or allows any other person to do, or to omit to do, anything (2) A which is an offence in terms of subparagraph (i) or (ii). person is guilty of a category 3 offence if that person-fails to comply with an instruction of a nature conservation officer, nature 55 ( u ) conservation ranger or honorary nature conservation officer given in terms of 55 this Act or when executing their powers in terms of this Act; (b) fails to comply with subordinate legislation made in terms of this Act; (c) when requested by a nature conservation officer, nature conservation ranger or ( 0 honorary nature conservation officer in the execution of an investigation or 60 inspection to furnish information, furnishes false or misleading information; or